 I am cool, though.
 I walk a lot, practice music, write my blog, do spiritual practices, learn everything I can about elder care, work on my communication skills, work on my creative projects, work at my business as art entrepreneur.
 I have some wonderful friends and family in LA, some I’ve known since I could know someone.
 They love me and make this work.

-I dream about how I will live after this is over.
-In a sustainable home, in a permaculture garden, with biodiesel transportation, in an intentional community with other artists, musicians, writers, healers, earth stewards, visionaries whose visions resonate with mine.
+I dream about how I will live after this is over: In a sustainably built off-grid home, in a permaculture gardening and natural farming, with pollution-free transportation, in an intentional community with other artists, musicians, writers, healers, earth stewards, and visionaries whose visions resonate with mine.